inbravo/travel/september-2017/tehri-dam.md

 ##  12:45 PM Tehri Dam, Heading back
 *	Same route but more heat this time, I am now able to see some of riders, heading towards dam
 *	At a small road side village named Nagni, I decided to take a bath in small stream of river
-*	Some village kids are playing there, initially scarred with my looks, but soon became comfortable with me
+*	Some village kids were playing there, initially scarred with my looks, but soon became comfortable with me
 *	Soon the place where I parked my motorcycle, became a picnic spot for a foreigner family
 *	Kids from this family, got curious about me and spent few minutes, looking at my travel gears.
 *	Finally i bid adieu to all and headed towards Rishikesh